 Notting Hill film locations

-More for film buffs in London
+More for film-loving teens in London

 The British Film Institute’s IMAX by Waterloo station is the UK’s biggest cinema screen.
 Book ahead for current blockbusters as well as old favourites here.